ethanzhoujie/cs-learning-note/Advanced-Javascript-TylerMcGinnis/1 The Ultimate Guide to Execution Contexts, Hoisting, Scopes, and Closures in JavaScript.md

 ### 1. Execution Context

-> Just like functions/modules/packages allow you to manage the complexity of writing code, Execution Contexts allow the JavaScript engine to manage the complexity of interpreting and running your code.
+**Execution Contexts** allow the JavaScript engine to manage the complexity of interpreting and running your code.

 #### 1.1 Global Execution Context

 ##### 1.1.1 How do the Execution Context get created and what do they consist of?

-Execution Context consist of two things - **a global object** and a variable called **this**
+Execution Context consist of two things - **a global object** and a variable called `this`

  `this` will reference the global object which will be `window` if you’re running JavaScript in the browser